-- Provide profit and loss statement, cash flow statement and balance sheet for the current tax year from 1 April 2023. - Audited accounts from previous year (where possible). - Management accounts for any period from 1st April 2023 that is not covered by the audited accounts above. - Most recent tax returns. - Include profit and loss statements, cash flow statement and balance sheet for the previous two years, if available. - If the applicant is a head/parent company, then consolidated financial information may be required.

-2. Personnel Information:

-- List personnel roles involved in game development activities. - Specify the amount of salary or costs attributed to eligible game development activities. - List any contractors who have worked in the games development space. - List non-New Zealand tax resident contractors or staff members and specify the amount of time they spend on eligible game development activities.
+- Provide profit and loss statement, cash flow statement and balance sheet for the current tax year from 1 April 2024. - Management accounts from 1 April 2024. - If the applicant is a head/parent company, then consolidated financial information may be required. - 2.
+Personnel Information To be provided in Financial Template: - List personnel roles involved in game development activities. - Specify the amount of salary or costs attributed to eligible game development activities. - List any contractors who have worked in the games development space. - List non-New Zealand tax resident contractors or staff members and specify the amount of time they spend on eligible game development activities. - 3.
+Company Structure To be provided in Financial Template: - Indicate whether your company is a subsidiary of another entity. - If it is a subsidiary, describe how related party transactions are treated and the cost attribution methodology being used, between the parent and subsidiary. - 4.
+Non-Eligible Games Development To be provided in Financial Template: - Highlight any costs associated with non-eligible games, such as gambling services or games primarily consisting of gambling elements, and explain how these costs are allocated, whether on a pro-rata basis or using a timesheet system.
+Further information on ineligible games can be found in the GDSR Guidelines. - 5.
+Other Funding Sources To be provided in Financial Template: - Indicate if any costs have been claimed under other domestic or international funding sources or grants. - 6.
+Additional Financial Statements/Information: - Include any other financial statements or information that you believe will assist NZ On Air in determining the eligibility of your costs.

-3. Company Structure:

-- Indicate whether your company is a subsidiary of another entity. - If it is a subsidiary, describe how related party transactions are treated and the cost attribution methodology being used, between the parent and subsidiary.

-4. Non-Eligible Games Development:

-• Highlight any costs associated with non-eligible games, such as gambling services or games primarily consisting of gambling elements, and explain how these costs are allocated, whether on a pro-rata basis or using a timesheet system.
-Further information on ineligible games can be found in the GDSR Guidelines.

-5. Other Funding Sources:

-• Indicate if any costs have been claimed under other domestic or international funding sources or grants.

-6. Additional Financial Statements/Information:

-• Include any other financial statements or information that you believe will assist NZ On Air in determining the eligibility of your costs.